GBLS/docassemble-MAEvictionDefense/README.md

 Request for Discovery, and accompanying forms and motions.

 ## Changelog'
+* 2020-08-10 Make save/load answers easier to see; highlight sign-in link
 * 2020-07-28 Update gbls_intake.py to account for breaking change upstream
 * 2020-07-27 Added Covid-19 language
 * 2020-03-16 Fix incorrect indentation in text reminder